ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 The method, `startActivity()`, starts the intended activity immediately.

+> Check: What two parameters should you pass your Intent objects?

 ## Independent Practice: Starting an activity with an Intent (10 mins)

 Using the code from the previous demo, add a button to the app's main activity.
 Set an `onClickListener` to that button and have the listener start one of the other activities.
 Run the app in a virtual device, and click on the button to start the new activity.

+Note: A complete example of this is found in the [solution code folder](solution-code).

 ## Introduction: Sending data from one Activity to another Activity (10 mins)

 Intents are how Activities communicate with each other.
 In the previous example, we started an activity to compose an email by clicking an email in the list.
 However, how does the ReadEmailActivity know what email to show?

+> Check: Take 30 seconds to talk with the person next to you about this question.

 When you start a new activity, it is shown with the default settings that you give it.
 However, some activities need to receive a bit more information.
 This info is sent from the original activity to the one you are starting.